XPEHO/YAKI/yaki_admin/README.md

 Yaki admin frontend is the desktop front-end of the Admin Yaki application, so that :

-- the owner can manage his customer
+- the owner can manage his customer,
-- the customer can manage his captain
+- the customer can manage his captain,
-- the captain can manage their teams and teamMates
+- the captain can manage their teams and teamMates.

 ## Recommended IDE Setup